Initial Appointment: IVF and Donor Process

 She explained the different treatments.
 IUI (Intrauterine Insemination) is a simpler, less invasive procedure where the doctor inserts sperm directly into the uterus close to ovulation.
 IVF (In Vitro Fertilisation), on the other hand, involves combining an egg and sperm outside the body in a specialised laboratory.
 Once fertilised, the embryo goes back into the uterus to hopefully begin a pregnancy.
 After thinking it over, I decided on IVF.
 At my age, I felt it gave me the best possible chance.

 From there, I went to the IVF nursing team to learn about the donor process.
-Joining the donor waitlist meant paying a $300 fee and choosing between local and international donors.
+Joining the donor waitlist meant paying a $300 fee and then choosing between local and international donors.
 After some thought, I chose the international route.

 The cost difference is significant.
 With local donors, you pay per cycle.
 With international donors, you pay upfront for multiple cycles.
 It’s a major expense to factor in.